Willcox-Research-Group/rom-operator-inference-Python3/README.md

 This is a Python implementation of the operator learning approach for projection-based reduced order models of systems of ordinary differential equations.
 The procedure is **data-driven** and **non-intrusive**, making it a viable candidate for model reduction of black-box or complex systems.
-The methodology is described in detail the following papers:
+The methodology originates from following paper.
+See the [References](#references) section for more papers that use or build on operator inference.

 - \[1\] Peherstorfer, B. and Willcox, K.
 [Data-driven operator inference for non-intrusive projection-based model reduction.](https://www.sciencedirect.com/science/article/pii/S0045782516301104)